Summer Pockets: Anime

+Episodes

 Reception

 Summer Pockets premiered as the No. 1 game sold on Getchu.com, a major redistributor of visual novel and domestic anime products, during the month of its release, and at No. 4 in July.
 It was later ranked as the No. 3 game sold on Getchu.com for the entirety of 2018.
 It was also the No. 1 most sold computer game on the Japanese Amazon for 12 consecutive weeks (excluding when it was sold out).
 Summer Pockets Reflection Blue occupied the top two spots for games sold on Getchu.com during the month of its release for the limited and special edition versions, and was ranked at No. 13 in July.
 It was later ranked as the No. 2 and 19 game sold (depending on the version).
 Reflection Blue occupied the top two spots for computer games sold in Japan during the week of June 22–28, 2020.
 Reflection Blue would go on to be ranked as the No. 3, 6 and 7 most sold computer games in 2020 (depending on the version) in Japan.

 In the 2018 Bishōjo Game Awards sponsored by Getchu.com, Summer Pockets was ranked as No. 1 in the comprehensive, scenario, music, and demo movie categories, along with being ranked as No. 2 in the graphics category, No. 2 and 14 in the character category for Shiroha and Kamome, and ranked as No. 7 for the game system.
 In the 2020 Bishōjo Game Awards, Reflection Blue was ranked as No. 1 in the music category, along with being ranked as No. 2 in the demo movie category, No. 4 in the scenario category, No. 5 in both the comprehensive category and the character category for Shiki, and ranked as No. 6 for the game system.
 In the 2018 Moe Game Awards, Summer Pockets was awarded both the Grand Prize, the User Approval Award, and the Monthly Award for June 2018.
 In the 2020 Moe Game Awards, Reflection Blue was awarded the Best Theme Song Award for "Asterlore", and the Monthly Award for June 2020.
 The Nintendo Switch port of Reflection Blue in 2021 was reviewed by the Japanese video game magazine Famitsu, which gave it an overall score of 32/40 (out of the four individual review scores of 8, 8, 8, and 8).